 An individual who has completed a bachelor's degree at an accredited college or university is eligible to seek entrance into the Crime and Intelligence Analysis master's program.

 To be admitted, students must meet at least one of the following criteria.

 a.
 A 2.75 GPA overall or 3.00 GPA in the last 60 hours attempted.

 b.
 An index score of 5.00 or higher on the GRE using the formula: (GRE/400 + GPA for the last 60 undergraduate hours).

 c.
 Possess a master's degree from an accredited university/ college with an overall GPA of 3.00.

 For more information about Graduate admission requirements, click here.

 Statement of Purpose

 All applicants must complete a statement of purpose paper.
-This paper should be two pages in length, and should entail why the applicant is interested in pursuing a master's degree within the field of Criminal Justice.
-It is strongly suggested that the applicant use past experiences, whether it be professional or researched based.
+This paper should be two pages in length, and should entail why the applicant is interested in pursuing a master's degree within the field of criminal justice.
+It is strongly suggested that the applicant include past experiences, whether it be professional or researched based.